MooDevArts/Monopoly-Tracker/README.md

     - Once logged in, everybody can make payments to eachother
     - Stats can be seen at /admin
       - can also reset the whole state from here

+# Please Note

+This app is optimized for mobile, use on mobile phone, or on phone mode in inspect on a browser for the best experience.
+Thank you!